readthedocs/readthedocs.org/docs/user/commercial/sharing.rst

 ------------------------------

-There are a few common ways to architect sharing, which we want to cover here.
-There are trade offs between them, and you should choose the one that best fits your use case.
+There are a few common ways to architect sharing, with trade offs between them, and you should choose the one that best fits your use case.

 Bulk passwords